-The ceasefire signed on 9 May 2014 appears to have led to a reduction in large scale fighting.
-However, there are continuing reports of sporadic fighting in parts of South Sudan, particularly in Jonglei, Unity and Upper Nile States.
+The cessation of hostilities signed on 9 May 2014 has led to a reduction in large scale fighting compared to at the start of the conflict.
+However, there are continued reports of sporadic and sometimes heavy fighting in parts of South Sudan, particularly in Jonglei, Unity and Upper Nile States.

-On 20-27 July 2014, there was heavy fighting in and around Nasir town in Upper Nile State.
-In early August, at least 5 humanitarian workers in Maban County (Upper Nile State) were killed by local militia.
-There has been a recent rise of crime in Juba, including carjacking and theft.
+In early August 2014 at least 5 humanitarian workers in Maban County (Upper Nile State) were killed by local militia.
+There has been a rise of crime in Juba, including carjacking and theft.
+A British national was killed on a NGO compound in February 2015.
+Some recent demonstrations in Juba have turned violent.
 The security situation remains fragile.

-The FCO’s ability to provide consular assistance is limited by security constraints and reduced staffing of the Embassy.
+The FCO’s ability to provide consular assistance is limited by security constraints and staffing at the Embassy.
+We have almost no ability to provide assistance outside Juba.
 It will be difficult for the British government to provide consular assistance in the event of a further deterioration in the security situation.
-Our ability to provide assistance outside Juba is severely limited.
 If you’re concerned about your safety, you should contact the FCO on +44 207 008 1500.

-If you choose to remain in South Sudan you should remain alert to the local security situation, monitor the media and stay in a safe location.
-An official government curfew remains in place in Juba between 11pm and 6am and in some other towns.
-However, British Embassy staff observe a self-imposed curfew from 9pm to 6am.
-You should do the same.
-If you’re outside Juba, you should exercise your own judgment, based on your knowledge of the local situation.
+If you choose to remain in South Sudan you should remain alert to the local security situation, monitor the media and stay in a safe location..
+There is no official government curfew in Juba.
+However, British Embassy staff usually observe a self-imposed curfew, the timing of which changes in response to the situation.
+Other international organisations also operate similar practices.